• 3,000 firms

 Where did scam calls originate?

 This is to avoid detection and police jurisdiction from the countries they’re targeting.
-However, scam call centers are prevalent in India, as per a New York Times article titled “Who’s Making All Those Scam Calls?”
+However, scam call centers are prevalent in India.

 Are telemarketing calls scams?

-Telemarketing agents will never ask for any money and any sensitive data besides a name and basic information.
-If they ever missed a lead (e.g not picking up, can’t be reached), they will leave a voicemail instead.
+Telemarketing agents will never ask for any money or any sensitive data besides a name and basic information.
+If they ever miss a lead (e.g. not picking up, can’t be reached), they will leave a voicemail instead.

 Get the complete toolkit, free